D-a-rt/d-art.fixed-price/README.md

 The different available commands are:

 Available contract title: ***fixed-price, fa2-editions***
+Note: these commands has been tested with the version 0.43 of ligo.
 ```
 $ d-art.contracts test-contract -t <contract-title>
     (Run the ligo test on the contract corresponding to the title - if no title specified run the test for the the two contracts)